-This is when children leave their primary classrooms, teachers and daily routines behind and move into secondary school, where everything from the subjects being studied to the structure of the school day is new and different.
+This is when children leave their primary school teachers and familiar routines, making the big move to secondary school.
+Everything from the subjects to the school schedule is more extensive and can feel daunting.
 It can be stressful having to adapt to multiple changes at once.

 As the parent of a secondary-school-age child, you're likely aware of potential challenges your child may experience as they progress from grade to grade.
 Here we are going to focus on the three big changes that your child will face: